 Search operators are a set of commands that can be used in almost every search engine, database, or online catalogue.
 The most popular operators are AND, OR, and NOT.
+These must all be in capital letters to work.
 Other operators include parentheses, truncation, and phrases.

 Use the following search operators to broaden or narrow your results.

 |AND||Use this word between concepts to narrow your results.||e.g. sensory AND perception|

 |OR||Use this word between related concepts.||e.g. habitat OR ecosystem|